* World shares slip as Fed hints at tighter policy

 The December meeting minutes showed several of the central bank's officials were leaning toward slowing or stopping purchases well before the end of 2013.
 The program has been key

-to a rally that has catapulted the U.S. benchmark S&P 500 index to near a 5-year high.
+to a rally that has catapulted the U.S. benchmark S&P 500 index near a 5-year high.

-Global equities retreated while the U.S. dollar climbed to a near four-week high against a basket of currencies on concerns about another looming fight over spending and taxes in Washington.
+Global equities retreated while the U.S. dollar climbed to a near four-week high against a basket of currencies on the Fed news, and also on concerns about another looming fight over spending and taxes in Washington.